rosell-dk/picoQuery/docs/compliance_chart.md

     <td>.offsetParent()</td>
     <td class="partial">
       <issues>
-        <issue severity="low" proof="no_parents_positioned">When no parents are positioned, the body element is returned, but jQuery returns the document element</issue>
+        <issue severity="low" proof="no_parents_positioned">When no parents are positioned, the body element is returned, but jQuery returns the document element (Will be fixed in 0.5.0)</issue>
       </issues>
     </td>
     <td class="partial">